Connecticut AI Laws for Mid-Market (51-250) in Insurance

 What this means for Mid-Market (51-250) in Insurance

 For a mid-market (51-250) insurance business operating in Connecticut, AI compliance is a concrete and present-tense concern.
 At this size, you should have dedicated HR, legal, or compliance capacity and the organizational structure to support formal programs.
-The central challenge is maintaining consistent compliance across multiple departments that adopt AI tools independently and at different paces — and understanding exactly what SB 2 requires of an organization at your headcount is the essential foundation.
+The central challenge is maintaining consistent compliance across multiple departments that adopt AI tools independently and at different paces — and understanding exactly what No comprehensive AI law requires of an organization at your headcount is the essential foundation.

 At the mid-market (51-250) tier, core compliance obligations under Connecticut's framework include a formal AI inventory, a designated compliance officer with AI in their mandate, documented impact assessments for high-risk systems, annual bias audits for employment-affecting AI, and structured vendor compliance reviews. board-level AI governance, external annual audits, and public transparency reports are strongly recommended but not yet mandated at this size in most states — though they are required at the enterprise tier, so building toward them now is prudent.
 This proportionality is deliberate — regulators recognize that smaller organizations cannot sustain the same compliance infrastructure as large enterprises, but the law's fundamental requirements apply regardless of size.